nicusX/cloudfront-ab-testing/README.md

 ### CloudFront

 Two Origins: `main` and `experiment`, pointing to two separate S3 buckets.
+Origin may use "native" *S3* origin or *Custom* origin to the buckets.
+The sample code works for *S3* Origin, but the changes for using *Custom* origin are commented out.

 Origin names are irrelevant.
 They do not need to match with names used in `X-Source` cookie.

 *Default(*)* behaviour:
+* Origin: `main`
 * Forward Cookies: Customize, Whitelist (`X-Source`)
 * Cache based on Selected Request Headers: None